RJohnPaul/student-admission-management-system.py/README.md

 pip install -r README.md
      ```
 ## Usage
--Import the AdmissionSystem class into your Python script or interactive environment.
+-Import the AdmissionSystem class into your Python script or Respecive env.
--Create an instance of AdmissionSystem.
+-Create a instance of AdmissionSystem.
--Use the available methods to 'interact' with the admission system database.
+-Use available methods to 'interact' with the admission system database.
 ## Documentation
 [Python Official Website](https://www.python.org/) : Learn more about the Python programming language.
 [SQLite Official Website](https://www.sqlite.org/index.html) : Explore SQLite, a C library that provides a lightweight disk-based database.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the 'LICENSE' file for details.

  Feel free to adapt and use this script for your admission system needs!
 If you encounter any issues or have suggestions for improvement, please open an issue.